BOI Reporting: Corporate Transparency Act Update

 How the CTA works

-Starting January 1, 2024, most businesses must disclose information about their beneficial ownership information (BOI) to the Financial Crimes Enforcement Network (FinCEN).
+Starting January 1, 2024, most businesses have been required to disclose information about their BOI to the Financial Crimes Enforcement Network (FinCEN).
 The goal of the law is to combat illegal activities such as money laundering, terrorist activity, tax evasion, etc.

 Why the CTA was created